jdiggity22/rtp-bootcamp/Labs_development/Lab9-Microclimate_DJM.md

 #### Create Persistant Volumes (PV) and Persistant Volume Claims (PVC)
 Microclimate requires two PVCs to function: one to store workspace data, and another for Jenkins.
 The following steps walk you through the process of creating the PV and PVC.

-**Note**: In this lab environment, the NFS Server is running on the icp-proxy node.
+**Note**: In this lab environment, the NFS Server is running on the icp-boot node.
 In a *production* environment, a dedicated NFS Server will probably exist.

 1. In a **terminal** session that is connected to your `boot` node as the **root** user, run the following commands to create the directories that are mapped to the PV: